I AM MAINTAINING THIS PAGE TO PROVIDE INFORMATION TO MY CONSTITUENTS IN ARUNDEL & SOUTH DOWNS.

 Lime Tree Surgery, Findon

-Vaccinations are underway and are being given at the Durrington Health Centre - the PCN’s chosen hub.
+Vaccinations are being given at the Durrington Health Centre - the PCN’s chosen hub (Coastal and South Downs PCN).
 This includes patients of Lime Tree Surgery.
+Vaccinations progress can be found here.

 Hassocks Health Centre

-Vaccination clinics are in Haywards Heath at Perrymount Hall, Perrymount Road (used to be Claire Hall).
+Vaccination clinics are in Haywards Heath at Clair Hall, Perrymount Road.

 Henfield Medical Centre (vaccination hub)